danmatthews/personal-site/source/_posts/leaving-freelancing.md

 ## Ramping things back up

-So i'd been at less than half capacity for a few months, i'd saved up a cash buffer, but
+So i'd been at less than half capacity for a few months, i'd saved up a cash buffer, but i'd ended up spending much of that on bakery stuff and even costs relating to closing it down (storage space is expensive!).

+So i went into full